spencerbraun/stats_notes/CS161/Algorithm_Analysis_and_Design.md

 * Instead of random pivot, pick pivot that is the median of medians.
 Divide list in to 5 parts, find the median of each part and find the median of the medians.
 The median of each sublist, we have a constant number of sublists and performs a constant amount of work per subarray, so computing the median takes constant time.
 Think of it as a MergeSort on the subarray of length n/5, leading to an O(n) routine.
 * Has two recursive calls - one to find the median of medians, one to find the order statistic.
 The recursive calls play fundamentally different roles and can have different run times.
 * Median of medians guarantees a split in the middle 40% of the array.
 Recurrence relation is then $T(n) \leq T(\frac{n}{5}) + T(\frac{7n}{10}) + O(n)$  which is roughly $T(n) \leq T(\frac{n}{5}) + T(\frac{7n}{10}) + cn$  since it is linear time outside of recursive calls.

+##### BucketSort

+* Uses the fact that we are actually sorting numbers.
+Have buckets to place numbers into from array, then just concatenate the the buckets.
+O(1) to put into buckets, then enumerated over each bucket O(n).
+Need to assume there are not too many values and need to know what values might show up ahead of time.

+##### RadixSort

+* For sorting integers up to size M. Idea: BucketSort repeated, start by looking at the least significant digits, BucketSort, then repeat with the next least significant.
+Only need buckets 0-9.
+We place the full number in the bucket, just are sorting by a single digit at a time.
+Performed with linked lists because we need a FIFO system to get a sorted array at the end, iterating over the original and mid arrays from left to right.
+* Given n d-digit numbers (in base 10), d iterations, O(n) per iteration, total is O(nd). d turns out to be $log_{10}n + 1$ so leads to O(nlog(n)), same as comparative algorithms.
+* We need to change the base of the log.
+Bigger base means more buckets but fewer digits and fewer iterations.
+If r becomes very big, then you have BucketSort.
+For base 100 you have 100 buckets, 00-99.
+* For n integers, max size M, and base r: # iterations = # digits, base r; d = $log_r(M) + 1$.
+Time per iteration is still O(n+r).
+* Reasonable choice is r = n. -> $O(n \times(log_M(n) + 1))$.
+If $M \leq n^c$ for constant c, then this becomes O(n).
+If M is huge, this is not going to be a good algorithm.

 ### Probability Reference